JumboLove/glove-ui/README.md

 TODO

+## Attribution

+This project is insipired by [shadcn-tag-input](https://github.com/JaleelB/shadcn-tag-input).

 ## Everything below this line is subject to deletion

 [Shadcn Tag Input](https://shadcn-tag-input.vercel.app/) is a tag input component built as part of the Shadcn design system.
 It offers a blend of customization and out-of-the-box styling, adhering to Shadcn's sleek and modern design principles.